hydra-synth/hydra-docs-v2/content/_index.md

 draft: false
 weight: 1
 images: [ images/hydra.png ]
-description: "how to use hydra"
+description: "tutorials and reference for using hydra"
 ---

 # What is Hydra?